 If your computer is acting strangely, it might be due to a nasty virus.
 Figuring out how to get rid of a virus from your PC doesn’t have to be complicated.
-In this piece, we’ll walk you through how to manually remove malware from your Windows computer or laptop, then give you the antivirus tool you need to stay virus-free.
+Here, we’ll show you how to manually remove malware from your Windows computer or laptop, then explain how to remove and prevent viruses for free with Avast One.

 This article contains:

 Some viruses are relatively harmless, but others can cause damaging long-lasting effects.
 The good news is that viral infections are largely curable.
 You can even attempt to fix virus-related issues and remove viruses on your own.

 It’s common to hear the terms “virus” and “malware” thrown around interchangeably, but they’re not quite the same thing.
 That conflation can be especially troublesome if you’re trying to figure out how to remove malware other than viruses.
 So let’s set the record straight on viruses vs. malware.

 “Malware” is an umbrella term that encompasses all types of malicious software — any program or code designed to do harm.
 Viruses are but one offering in the grander malware smorgasbord.
 All viruses are malware, but not all malware are viruses.

 If you need to delete malware, the process may vary depending on the precise type of malicious code, so it’s important to acknowledge the distinction when removing viruses from your computer.

 It’s action time.
 You’ve got an infected computer, and together, we’re going to remove all viruses from it and restore it to working order.
 The most reliable way to remove malware like viruses is to use a dedicated virus removal tool.
 It’ll automatically scan your computer to find any traces of infection while freeing you from having to worry about how to remove viruses yourself.